Ben Roethlisberger: 2011

-In the Wild Card Round against the Denver Broncos, Roethlisberger and the Steelers offense battled a tough Denver defense, trailing 20–6 at the half but tying it at 23–23 before the end of regulation.
-The game-tying touchdown came on a 2nd and 10 with 3:47 remaining in regulation, in which Big Ben made a vintage play eluding pass rushers before connecting with Jerricho Cotchery on a 31-yard pass.
+In the Wild Card Round against the Denver Broncos, Roethlisberger and the Steelers offense battled a tough Denver defense, trailing 20–6 at the half, but tying it at 23–23 before the end of regulation.
+The game-tying touchdown came on a 2nd and 10 with 3:47 remaining in regulation, where Big Ben made a vintage play eluding pass rushers before connecting with Jerricho Cotchery on a 31-yard pass.
 Despite the heroic efforts of Roethlisberger and company, Tim Tebow's magical season continued with his best single-game performance to date, capped off with an 80-yard completion to Demaryius Thomas to end overtime after one play.
 Roethlisberger completed 22 of 40 passes for 289 yards, with 1 touchdown and 1 interception in the 29–23 overtime loss to end the 2011 season.
 He was named to the Pro Bowl for the 2011 season.
 He finished ranked 30th by his peers on the NFL Top 100 Players of 2012.